rosiel/Islandora-DevOps-Interest-Group/Provisioning-Islandora-on-Ubuntu.md

 Add optional multiverse repos in /etc/apt/sources.list

-Uncomment each line in this file that ends in multiverse.
+Uncomment each line in this file that ends in multiverse, then run apt-get update again.

 Software Dependencies installed by Apt-Get Package Manager _accept license agreement and enter root password when asked_